-More than ever, today’s consumers are basing their purchase decisions on brands that share their ideals and values, namely concern for the environment.
+More than ever, today’s consumers are basing their purchase decisions on brands that share their ideals and values, namely their concern for the environment.
 Thus, the beauty and hair care industry is facing new challenges to meet such demands, which can be summarized in two key trends:

-- Treatments that include natural, ethically-sourced ingredients are leading the market.
+- Treatments that include natural, ethically-sourced ingredients are leading the market, and so are brands that implement circular-economy initiatives.
 Consumers are pressing brands into using sustainable and natural ingredients.
 According to Grand View Research, in 2019 “rising awareness pertaining to the depletion of natural resources…is expected to drive the demand for eco-friendly solutions from leading manufacturers.”

 - Consumers are looking for authentic and transparent brands, as shown by recent surveys that claim 44% of US millennials say that following environmentally friendly practices is one of the best ways for a brand or company to show that it represents their personal values.

 Brands must face these challenges and respond in different ways: from experimenting with new minimal, sustainable packaging to applying transparency policies in their manufacturing processes.
 Beauty brands must also incorporate these benefits into their narrative, in order to match their clients’ aspirations and wishes.
 Using organic and natural products is an integral solution to these needs.
-However, these ingredients must also be ethically sourced, so that companies don’t contribute their share to the depletion of natural resources.
+However, these ingredients must also be ethically sourced, so that companies don’t contribute their share to the depletion of natural resources, and preferably certified as organic and natural.

 Many hair care companies, including both multinational and indie brands, are providing answers to the new sustainability paradigm.
 In fact, by August 2019, 45% of the top 10 hair care ingredient claims worldwide included some reference to natural ingredients.

-In a study conducted by tricologists at the University of Estadual de Campinas in Brazil, they found that both UVB radiation and UVA radiation are the main responsible for the loss of hair proteins and changes in coloration that characterizes hair color oxidation.
+In a study conducted by trichologists at the University of Estadual de Campinas in Brazil, they found that both UVB radiation and UVA radiation are the main responsible for the loss of hair proteins and changes in coloration that characterizes hair color oxidation.
 This data is particularly worrying since global warming is expected to provoke extreme weather, including more intense UVB radiation.